Fantomas42/django-blog-zinnia/README.rst

   * Tags autocompletion
   * Ready to use and extendables templates

-Take a look at the online at : http://django-blog-zinnia.com
+Take a look at the online demo at : http://django-blog-zinnia.com

 Dependancies
 ============